korest/korest.github.io/_posts/2018-08-18-fishshell.md

 categories: [Programming]
 comments: true
 ---
-> Disclaimer: This post looks more like a list of notes than structured material.
+> Disclaimer: This post is more like a list of notes than structured material.

-To be honest before using `fishshell` I only used bash and it satisfied my needs.
-Around ~6 months ago my friend suggested me to try `fishshell` instead and it was totally worth it.
+To be honest before using `fishshell` I only used `bash` and it satisfied my needs, but around ~6 months ago my friend suggested me to try `fishshell` instead and it was totally worth it.
 Below I will list some pros and cons that I found for myself (some of them are pretty straightforward and obvious).

 #### Pros